If you've never heard the term "financial infidelity," it doesn't mean you don't know what it is.

 Watch the video to learn more about financial infidelity — what is it, why people do it, how it manifests in relationships, and what you can do if you experience it — or keep reading:

 Financial infidelity occurs when one person in a relationship with joint finances lies to the other about money.
-Essentially, it's when one spouse makes significant decisions about money in secrecy.
-As a result, it can have dire consequences on a marriage.
+Essentially, it occurs when one spouse makes significant decisions about money in secrecy.
+Keeping financial secrets can have dire consequences for a marriage.

-Almost half of the people surveyed agree that financial infidelity can be as painful and damaging to a relationship as physical cheating.
+Nearly 45% of the people surveyed agree that keeping financial or money-related secrets can be as painful and damaging to a relationship as physical cheating.

-Listen to a real-life story about the impact financial infidelity can have on a relationship.
+Listen to a real-life story about the impact that dealing with financial infidelity can have on a relationship.

 A few reasons that the younger generations are more likely to commit financial infidelity include: